Total Pageviews

 Kotor Montenegro

-Kotor is located on the Adriatic Sea & was founded in the 5th century BC.
+Kotor is located on the Adriatic Sea and was founded in the 5th century BC.

-Known for its fortifications, churches, medieval old town & narrow cobblestone streets
+Known for its fortifications, churches, medieval old town plus its narrow cobblestone streets

 One of the more interesting stops was the Maritime Museum ($37.00 US) because of its strategic location to the sea, so the city has had a long tradition as a port

-A) Walk around the Old Town (UNESCO World Heritage Site) & make sure to see the old palazzos (beautiful buildings / palaces) that were once owned by the Noble Families (as mentioned the Grgurina Clan) as they were turned into museums & boutique hotels (visit the lobbys to see the antiques, stairways & statuettes)
+A) Walk around the Old Town and make sure to visit the old palazzos (beautiful buildings / palaces) that were once owned by the Noble Families (for one as mentioned the Grgurina Clan)

-B) Stroll on the Kotor Promenade near the Boka Bay & perhaps see when the local fishermen return from a days work plus maybe view the sunset if here during that time
+B) Wander onto the Kotor Promenade near the Boka Bay and perhaps see when the local fishermen return from a days work plus maybe view the sunset if here during that time

 C) St Nichola Orthodox Church in Old Town